PEOPLE-ER/Wetland-Function-Assessment/docs/index.md

 - 4) Clustering and Reference Extraction
 - 5) Comparing similarities between Time Series

-Each one of these notebooks will touch on key steps of the PEOPLE-ER workflow to Assess Wetland Function in natural to heavily modified wetland ecosystems.
+Each one of these notebooks will touch on key steps of the PEOPLE-ER SWIFT-C workflow to assess wetland function in natural to heavily modified wetland ecosystems.

 ## Workflow Diagram
 ![Alt text](asset/workflow.png "Graph of Workflow")